Head-to-Head: Apollo Client vs Relay Analysis

 This package is actively maintained.Types definitions are provided via a separate npm package: @types/relay-runtimeNumber of direct dependencies: 3Monthly npm downloads

-Relay Runtime is a JavaScript framework for building data-driven React applications.
+Relay-runtime is a JavaScript framework for building data-driven React applications.
 It provides a declarative and efficient way to fetch and manage data for your components, optimizing performance by batching and caching network requests.
-Relay Runtime is designed to work seamlessly with GraphQL, allowing you to define data requirements at the component level and automatically handle data fetching and updates.
+Relay-runtime is specifically designed to work with GraphQL, allowing you to define data requirements at the component level and automatically handle data fetching and updates.

 Alternatives: